Breaking All Borders

 Travelocity’s program partner runs a yellow-and-white Victorian house in the leafy southern suburbs of Cape Town as a base camp for its volunteers.
 There were about 20 of us, each assigned to a different community-run organization, most working in the grim shantytowns that tumble from the outskirts of Cape Town’s glittering, prosperous city center.
 Before we arrived, we all filled out an assessment of our skills and experience.
 I wanted to work in hospice care, injecting the request with a psychic message that as an only child I don’t know what to do with children, am kind of afraid of children, please don’t make me work with children.
 My assignment: patient visits on the pediatric floor of Groote Schuur Hospital.

 Each day, as everyone else headed off to the plywood-and-sheet-metal jungles that house Cape Town’s poor, I crossed through the stately white façade of the institution that houses its sick.
-Like everything else in South Africa, the country’s healthcare system reflects deep inequality.
+Like most everything else in South Africa, the country’s healthcare system reflects deep inequality.
 Those with money go to private clinics; those who don’t go to Groote Schuur, the largest of the city’s public hospitals, where long lines and few resources await.
 On my first day, I shadowed a nursing sister whose church friend Buyiswa was just admitted to the adult intensive care tuberculosis ward.
 Clutching a thin surgical mask to my face, we darted past quarantine warnings through labyrinthine wings of beds filled with the chronically ill.
 TB, HIV, malnutrition, meningitis: afflictions of poverty that are commonplace on these charts.

 My medical expertise ends at changing a Band-Aid, but that wasn’t why I was there.
 Sometimes the patients in Ward G25 have no parents, thanks to the same ailments that plague their little bodies.
 More often parents need to work, or to take care of other family members, or simply can’t afford the $2 minibus fare to town.
 Whatever the reason, no child should ever stay in the hospital alone.